-- Known hypersensitivity to Depo-Provera CI (medroxyprogesterone acetate) or any of its other ingredients [see WARNINGS AND PRECAUTIONS].
+- Known sensitivity to DEPO-PROVERA (medroxyprogesterone acetate or any of its other ingredients).

 This monograph has been modified to include the generic and brand name in many instances.

 Depo Provera User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.